ROCm/MIVisionX/apps/mivisionx_winml_yolov2/README.md

 # YoloV2 using AMD WinML Extension

-*This project shows how to run tiny yolov2 (20 classes) with MIVisionX RunTime:*
+*This application shows how to run tiny yolov2 (20 classes) with MIVisionX RunTime:*
 + A c/c++ implementation for region layer of yolov2
-+ A sample for running yolov2 with Annie
++ A sample for running yolov2 with MIVisionX

 ## Pre-requisites